George Double

 Do you play an instrument or sing and want to get to grips with jazz?
 Or are you an intermediate or advanced player who wants to up your game?

-Our popular and highly acclaimed four-day course for intermediate and advanced players and singers takes place in purpose-built music premises taught by our top quality, hand-picked team of tutors.
+Our popular and highly acclaimed four-day course for intermediate and advanced players and singers takes place in the beautiful Suffolk countryside setting of the Royal Hospital School overlooking the Stour Estuary, using their purpose built, modern and well-equiped music school and other venues on site.
+Taught by our established team of top quality, hand-picked tutors.
 We consistently receive satisfaction ratings of more than 95%.
 Minimum age 16.
 No maximum age.

 We provide an enjoyable and high quality experience by keeping the tutor/participant ratio at about 1:7 and by fostering a creative, respectful and friendly atmosphere to bring out the best in your playing or singing.
 Our courses have always had strong, positive feedback.